 Naresh founded Step Up after working as the Economic Development Advisor in Botswana for an international NGO funded by USAID.
-He saw too many young people leaving school with nowhere to go and nothing to do, instead engaging in unproductive behaviors that prevent them from living healthy and productive lives.
-He is passionate about education, experiential learning, cultural exchange and ensuring all young people have opportunities to thrive in school and the community.
-After spending his first career in the private sector as a business, marketing and account executive, Naresh brings a business-like focus on outcomes, vision and strategic planning to Step Up.
-Naresh has spent the most recent 10 years living in and traveling between the US and Africa building programs, raising resources and advocating for quality initiatives that truly impact the lives of youth and young adults.
-Naresh holds an EdM in International Educational Development and a BS in Advertising, both from Boston University, and a M.B.A from the Smith School of Business at the University of Maryland.
+He saw too many vulnerable young people leaving school with nowhere to go and nothing to do, instead engaging in unproductive behaviors that prevent them from living healthy and productive lives.
+He recognized that to truly impact a child’s life takes a long-term investment and a relentless focus on creating integrated pathways to education, economic and social equity.
+After spending his first career as a business, marketing and account executive, Naresh brings a business-like focus on outcomes, execution, vision and strategic leadership to Step Up.
+Naresh has spent the most recent 10 years living in and traveling between the US and Africa building programs, raising resources and advocating for initiatives that truly impact the lives of youth and young adults.

-As the Programs Manager at Step Up, Mompati oversees the strategy, planning, design, execution and assessment of all ACCESS Education, Step Forward and Parent Support programs.
-He is on the frontlines of our programming and works to ensure the Step Up approach is child-centered and impact-driven.
-Mompati also leads the programs team in identifying community partnerships and building relationships with stakeholders who help to advance the Step Up mission.
-Prior to joining Step Up, Mompati was a health and wellness peer educator, the secretary general under the Living and Learning community program and a member of the Society Against HIV/AIDS.
-He believes that education, training, mentoring and skills development are essential to empowering children and youth to realize their full potential.
+As the Center Director at Step Up, Mompati is responsible for the day-to-day leadership, oversight and execution of the organization’s mission, program operations, partnership development, fundraising and staff training and development.
+In his previous role at Step Up, Mompati led the strategy, planning and implementation of ACCESS Education, Step Forward and Parent Support Program initiatives.
+Prior to joining Step Up, Mompati was a health and wellness peer educator, the Secretary General under the Living and Learning community program and a member of the Society Against HIV/AIDS.
+He is committed to scaling education, training and mentoring programs that empower children and youth to realize their full potential.
 Mompati holds a Bachelor’s degree in Adult Education and Community Development from the University of Botswana.

 Katrin first visited Botswana while pursuing a four-month internship in Gaborone at the Friedrich-Ebert-Foundation, a political organization that advocates for social democracy and economic development.
 She has always been passionate about helping vulnerable members of the community and previously volunteered in Germany at an organization supporting young children with mental disabilities.
 Katrin was instrumental in the design, planning and launch of our first ACCESS programs with grade five Achievers.
 After spending a year on the ground at Step Up in Molepolole working intimately with our first cohort of primary school students, Katrin has returned to Germany, but continues to closely support and advise the Step Up leadership team.
 Katrin holds a Masters Degree in Cultural Geography from the University of Erlangen-Nuremberg in Germany, where she also put her theoretical knowledge to practical use conducting fieldwork in Ethiopia and the Philippines.